geugenm/satellite-weather-impact-analysis/docs/latex/README.md

 ## 2. Essential LaTeX Packages

-Install the following packages using your TeX distribution's package manager (e.g., `tlmgr` for TeX Live):
+The list of required packages is listed in LaTeX document, also you can use `make` to get erros about required packages.
+Install packages using your TeX distribution's package manager (e.g., `tlmgr` for TeX Live).

 ## 3. Editor Configuration